All Scripture quotations are from the World English Bible (WEB).

 27 My sheep hear my voice, and I know them, and they follow me.

-It bears repeating, based on the overall context of this chapter, Jesus is not primarily talking about the walk of a follower of Christ post conversion.
+It bears repeating, based on the overall context of this chapter, Jesus is not primarily talking about the walk of a follower of Christ post-conversion.
 He’s primarily talking about the call to salvation, the call to follow Him as Lord and Savior.
 Those who are His elect sheep will hear His call and believe, and they will be given “eternal life,” which is the very next statement:

 28 I give eternal life to them.
 They will never perish, and no one will snatch them out of my hand.
 29 My Father, who has given them to me, is greater than all.
 No one is able to snatch them out of my Father’s hand.
 30 I and the Father are one.”

 Note the statement: “My Father, who has given them to me.”
 This is the same giving of the Father that we see in John 6:37 and John 17:2.
 Thus, we know that those given to Jesus are the sheep in this passage, who we know now are elect sheep — those chosen by God for salvation.
 When one considers the overall message of this chapter, it makes interpreting John 6:37-45 a lot easier to interpret.
-It’s these elect sheep chosen out of “all flesh” (Jn 17:2), from out of the whole world, that the Father draws and are given to Jesus.
+It’s these elect sheep chosen out of “all flesh” (Jn 17:2), out of the whole world, that the Father “gives” and “draws” to Jesus.
 It’s these that are given understanding — those who “hear and learn” (Jn 6:45).
 It’s these who hear the voice of the Savior.
 Only the sheep truly hear the truth of the gospel message — that is, with understanding, with full conviction of the truth.
 Everyone who truly hears and understands, go to Jesus.
 They do this willing, because sheep naturally follow their Shepherd when they hear him call.
 That means when the elect sheep are drawn to Christ, they are not forced.
 They follow the shepherd because that’s what sheep do by nature.

 Since Jesus died specifically for His elect sheep, their redemption is assured.
 Their salvation is forever secure.
 Accordingly, it’s not possible that they be “snatched” out of the hands of the Father or Son.
 The atoning sacrifice of Christ accomplished exactly what it was meant to accomplish.
 Redemption was not just a possibility, because it was specifically for the purpose of saving His elect sheep — all of them.